2018 United States pipe bomb mailings: Investigation

-The FBI led the investigation, with assistance from the United States Secret Service, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF); the United States Postal Inspection Service, the New York City, Los Angeles, Miami-Dade, and Atlanta police departments; and other law enforcement agencies.
+The FBI led the investigation, with assistance from the United States Secret Service, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF); the United States Postal Inspection Service; the New York, Los Angeles, Miami-Dade, and Atlanta police departments; and other law enforcement agencies.
 Images of envelopes taken by the U.S. Postal Service's Mail Isolation Control and Tracking system have been examined as part of the investigation.

 Several of the mail bomb packages were sent to the FBI Laboratory in Quantico, Virginia, for inspection.
 A fingerprint found on one of the packages and DNA on two other packages pointed to Sayoc as the suspect.
 He was identified through video surveillance near a South Florida post office, and located by tracking his cell phone.
 On October 26, Sayoc was arrested in the parking lot of an AutoZone store in Plantation, Florida, in connection with the series of explosive devices sent to several individuals.